cran/BayesianFROC/README.md

 the following R script.
 For letting the running time be short, we take small MCMC iteration, that is, `ite =222` which is too small to obtain reliable estimates.
-I think it should be `ite =33333` for actual data analysis or compatible result with Jafroc.
+I think it should be `ite =33333` for actual data analysis or compatible result with *Jafroc*.

 ``` r